What is a meningioma?

 How are meningiomas diagnosed?

 Neurological exam.
-Your doctor will ask about your symptoms and may do a neurological exam to look for changes in motor and sensory function, vision, coordination, balance, mental status, and in mood or behavior.
+Your healthcare provider will ask about your symptoms and may do a neurological exam to look for changes in motor and sensory function, vision, coordination, balance, mental status, and in mood or behavior.

 Imaging.
-Doctors often diagnose a meningioma using an MRI or CT scan to get a picture of the brain and nearby structures.
+Your healthcare provider may diagnose a meningioma using an MRI or CT scan to get a picture of the brain and nearby structures.

 Biopsy.
-In addition, the doctor may want to remove a sample of the tumor to examine it under a microscope before making the diagnosis.
+In addition, your provider may want to remove a sample of the tumor to examine it under a microscope before making the diagnosis.

 How are meningiomas treated?